-Assumption Name Assumption Definition A.NO_GENERAL_PURPOSE There are no general-purpose computing or storage repository capabilities (e.g., compilers, editors, or user applications) available on the TOE.
-A.PHYSICAL Physical security, commensurate with the value of the TOE and the data it contains, is assumed to be provided by the IT environment.
+Assumption Name Assumption Definition A.NO_GENERAL_PURPOSE The administrator ensures there are no general-purpose computing or storage repository capabilities (e.g., compilers, editors, or user applications) available on the TOE.
+A.PHYSICAL It is assumed that the IT environment provides the TOE with appropriate physical security, commensurate with the value of the IT assets protected by the TOE.